chequp-org/chequp/README.md

 The choice of a single-temperature model or two-temperature model is done before compiling, by changing the flag `EOS_DIR` in `sim_folder/build/GNUmakefile`.

-- For a two-temperature model (default), use
+- For a two-temperature model, use
 ```
 EOS_DIR     := gamma_law_2T
 ```